Cybersecurity CMM Exemplars and Design Lessons

 Adoption signal: still the lingua franca for “what do you mean by ‘mature’?”
 Even non-CMMI assessments use Level 1–5 vocabulary by default.

-Design lesson: keep the five-level shape; that’s what executives recognize.
+Design lesson: keep the five-level shape; executives recognize it.

 Synopsys (now Black Duck) BSIMM is descriptive: it observes what mature software-security programs actually do and compiles those activities into a benchmark.
 Structure: 4 domains × 12 practices × 125 activities.
 Each activity is rated as observed in a sample of N firms.
 There is no “pass/fail” — your firm reports which activities you do, then sees how that compares to the cohort.